-It would seem fitting…and perhaps this wee lassie’s soul is calling her home – what with St. Pattie’s day ’round the corner…that I seek to know a wee bit more about me (ANN) fadda’s family from Ireland, ye say; ye don’t say!
+It would seem fitting…and perhaps this wee lassie’s soul is calling her home – what with St. Patty’s day ’round the corner…that I seek to know a bit more about me (ANNE) fadda’s family from Ireland, ye say; ye don’t say!

-Anyway, I’m learning and searching and found this info on a site about my roots, me fatha’s hometown of Cork in the County of Cork.
+Anyway, I’ve been doing some searching and research, and I found the following on a site about my roots of County Cork.

 Corcaigh (in Irish) The largest county of Ireland, Cork is tucked away in the south western corner of Ireland along with county Kerry .
 It is bordered by Co.
 Waterford to it’s east and by counties Tipperary and Limerick to the north.